 Overview: During FY20, the Narragansett Indian Tribe formed the Food Sovereignty Project and invited URI SNAP-Ed and other members of Cooperative Extension to participate.
 The overarching goal of this project is to develop a self-sufficient, healthy, sustainable Tribal food system for the people, the plants, the animals, the water, and the land.
-The Food Sovereignty Project may also lead to additional URI SNAP-Ed nutrition education opportunities to complement grant proposals, including a pending submission with the Native American Agricultural Fund to promote food sovereignty and increase their agricultural production capacity.
+The Food Sovereignty Project may also lead to additional URI SNAP-Ed nutrition education opportunities to complement grant proposals that align with the Tribe's food access and nutrition priorities.
+While a submission with the Native American Agricultural Fund to promote food sovereignty and increase their agricultural production capacity was not funded, other opportunities are being explored.
 Previous data collected by the Tribe in 2020 underscores the need for food sovereignty initiatives including nutrition education.